SANet: A Semantic-aware Agentic AI Networking Framework for Cross-layer Optimization in 6G: Introduction

-{\bf (4) Prototype and experiments: } We develop a hardware/software platform, consisting of an open-source RAN and softwareized 5G core network, and deploy three types of agents at the application, network, and physical layers in this platform to evaluate the SANet performance.
-Experiment results show that the proposed MoPS provides up to $14.61\%$ performance gains with only $44.37\%$ of the Floating-Point Operations (FLOPs) required for inference at each agent compared to state-of-the-art algorithms.
-Our proposed dynamic-weighting algorithm reduces up to $83.81\%$ training errors caused by conflicting objectives, compared to the static-weighting algorithm.
+{\bf (5) Prototype and experiments: } We develop a hardware/software platform, consisting of an open-source RAN and softwareized 5G core network, and deploy three types of agents at the application, network, and physical layers to evaluate the SANet performance.
+Experimental results show that the proposed MoPS provides up to $14.61\%$ performance gain with only $44.37\%$ of the Floating-Point Operations (FLOPs) required for inference at each agent compared to state-of-the-art algorithms.
+Our proposed dynamic-weighting algorithm reduces training errors caused by conflicting objectives by up to $83.81\%$, compared to the static-weighting algorithm.